"How well you can see" can save your life! Backcountry guides' favorite goggles for the 2023-2024 season | Professional choices and reviews

 Takahiro Ishizawa

-Born and raised in a corner of Zao, I grew up enjoying skiing in the fields and mountains from an early age.
-I have been guiding at Gassan for 27 years, and I never get tired of the joy of skiing in this area.
-I guide with the hope of sharing this excitement with everyone.
+Born and raised in a corner of Zao, I grew up enjoying skiing in the mountains and fields from a young age.
+I've been guiding on Mt.
+Gassan for 27 years, and I never tire of the joy of skiing in this area.
+I guide because I want to share this exhilarating experience with everyone.

 JMGA Mountain Guide Stage I